tree-sitter-grammars/tree-sitter-markdown/README.md

 ## Goals

-Even though this parser has existed for some while and obvious issues are mostly solved, there are still lots of inaccuarcies in the output.
+Even though this parser has existed for some while and obvious issues are mostly solved, there are still lots of inaccuracies in the output.
 These stem from restricting a complex format such as markdown to the quite restricting tree-sitter parsing rules.